 The design being investigated in the joint EPSRC project is that of the Type 22 Batch III Frigate.
 The Type 22 Batch III is an established front line vessel in the Royal Navy and is being used as the base-line ship design (Variant 1).
-Importantly for the JOINT EPSRC project, a complete definition of the required personnel movements during operation evolutions was available for this class of vessel (i.e. the Watch and Station Bill).
+Importantly for the Joint EPSRC project, a complete definition of the required personnel movements during operation evolutions was available for this well established class of vessel (i.e. the Watch and Station Bill).

 The SURFCON model of the vessel is at a very high level of definition relative to most early stage ship designs, based as it is on the General Arrangements of the in-service vessel.
 In addition to the layout of the internal spaces, the model also includes the connectivity items referred to in Section 4.1, such as doors and ladders.
-The model also includes items of equipment, such as salvage eductors, life rafts and prime movers that could require crew interaction in some scenarios.
-Figure 6 shows an area on No 2 Deck near amidships, with the connectivity items visible.
-A 2D view generated from the SURFCON model is also shown.
+The model also includes items of equipment, such as salvage eductors, life rafts and prime movers, that could require crew interaction in some scenarios.
+Figure 6 shows an area on No. 2 Deck near amidships, with the connectivity items visible.
+A two dimensional view, generated from the SURFCON model, is also shown.

-Figure 6: PARAMARINE / SURFCON 3D model with 2D drawing showing level of detail for Type 22 batch III Frigate
+Figure 6: PARAMARINE-SURFCON 3D model with 2-D drawing showing level of detail for Type 22 Batch III Frigate.